roman-milk/roman-milk.github.io/a-shed-summer-and-scarborough.md

  Blushing I sipped at the pint and thought about what I wanted to say.
 "I like you, Carolyn.
 I like you a lot.
 I don't care about people saying stuff about us.
 I just want to take you out, have a good time ..."
 I gestured around the pub with a sweep of an arm.
 "Like this.
 Talking to you while we have a drink.
 Nobody minds us in here."

  The woman drew on the cigarette and contemplated in silence for a few long seconds.
 She nodded, slowly.
 "Yeah, it's nice.
 This is lovely.
 I appreciate that you ... find me attractive, Eric; I do, I really do.
 And I'm flattered."
 Carolyn grinned and rolled her eyes.
 "A young fella like you -- good-looking, working, steady ..."
 She nodded again.
 "If it were just us, Eric ..."
 Carolyn's voice dropped and she slid closer to me along the bench seat.
 I could feel the heat of her body and smell her scent she was so close.
 'If there was nobody else to think about ... well ...
 I reckon I'd give you a go."
-Report_Story #2